 At one stage, EU diplomats kept a round-the-clock guard at the writer’s home amid fears for her safety.

-“The Nobel Prize in Literature for 2015 is awarded to the Belarusian author Svetlana Alexievich for her polyphonic writings, a monument to suffering and courage in our time,” said Professor Sara Danius, Permanent Secretary of the Swedish Academy announcing the Award on October 8.
-Later she added that for the last three or four decades Alexievich had been busy mapping the Soviet and post-Soviet individual.
-Even though she talks about events, her books are full of emotions and all events are just a pretext to explore the individual and the human soul.
+Alexievich was awarded the Nobel Prize for her polyphonic writings, “a monument to suffering and courage in our time,” according to Professor Sara Danius, the former permanent secretary of the Swedish Academy which picks prize winners.
+“For the last three or four decades Alexievich had been busy mapping the Soviet and post-Soviet individual.
+Even though she talks about events, her books are full of emotions and all events are just a pretext to explore the individual and the human soul.”

-One of her most famous novels, Voices From Chernobyl, published in 1998, details the psychological and physical ordeal of people who took part in the cleanup of the 1986 nuclear disaster.
-It is the first book to present personal accounts of the tragedy.
-Alexievich interviewed hundreds of people affected by the meltdown—from innocent citizens to firefighters to those called in to clean up the disaster—and their stories reveal the fear, anger, and uncertainty with which they still live.
+Perhaps her most famous novel however is Voices From Chernobyl, published in 1998, which details the psychological and physical ordeal of people who took part in the clean up of the 1986 nuclear disaster.
+It was the first book to present personal accounts of the tragedy.
+Alexievich interviewed hundreds of people affected by the Chernobyl explosion and subsequent fallout, from ordinary citizens to firefighters and those called in from across the Soviet Union to clean up the disaster.
+Their stories reveal the fear, anger, and uncertainty with which they still live.

-Svetlana Alexievich was born on the 31 May 1948 in the Ukrainian town of Ivano-Frankovsk.
-Her father is Belarusian and her mother is Ukrainian.
+Alexievich was born on May 31, 1948, in the Ukrainian town of Ivano-Frankovsk to a Belarusian father and Ukrainian mother.
 After her father’s demobilisation from the army the family returned to Belarus and settled in a village where both parents worked as schoolteachers.
-Already in her school days she wrote poetry and contributed articles to the school newspaper.
-At that time she needed two years work record (as was the rule in those days) in order to enroll in the Department of Journalism of Minsk University, entering it in 1967.
-During her university years she won several awards at the republican and all-Union competitions for scholarly and students’ papers.
+From her school days Alexievich wrote poetry and contributed articles to the school newspaper.
+She studied journalism at Minsk University, and later became a correspondent for the literary magazine Nyoman.